eellpp/pubScratchpad/biz/biz_evaluation.md

 it shows what money the company has left over to expand the business or return to shareholders, after paying dividends, buying back stock or paying off debt.

+We have a highly efficient go-to-market model, which consists of
+- a self-service tier,
+- a high velocity inside sales team,
+- and an enterprise sales force